salmah52/COVID-19---Build-End-to-End-Data-Engineering-Project/README.md

 ## Introduction

 The COVID-19 pandemic has created an urgent need for data-driven insights.
-In response, we embarked on a data engineering project to build an analytics platform.
+In response, i embarked on a data engineering project to build an analytics platform.
 Our platform leverages AWS services to enable data acquisition, processing, and analysis.

 ## Relational Data Model

-To organize and manage our data, we have designed a relational data model.
+To organize and manage our data, i  designed a relational data model.
 This model defines the structure of our database, including tables, primary keys, and relationships.
-We'll explain the model and its components in detail.

 ## Connecting Athena for Data Querying